Edmonton: Climate

-Edmonton has a humid continental climate (Köppen Dfb) with typically freezing, dry winters and warm, sunny summers, prone to extremes and large swings at all times of the year.
+Edmonton has a humid continental climate (Köppen Dfb, Trewartha climate classification Dcbc) with typically cold, dry winters and warm, sunny summers, prone to extremes and large swings at all times of the year.
 It falls into the NRC 4a Plant Hardiness Zone.

 Summer in Edmonton lasts from June until early September, while winter lasts from November until March and in common with all of Alberta varies greatly in length and severity.
 Spring and autumn are both short and highly variable.
 Edmonton's growing season on average lasts from May 9 to September 22; having an average 135–140 frost-free days each year, resulting in one of the longest growing seasons on the Canadian Prairies.
-At the summer solstice, Edmonton receives 17 hours and three minutes of daylight, with an hour and 46 minutes of civil twilight, and on average receives 2,299 hours of bright sunshine per year, making it one of Canada's sunniest cities.
+At the summer solstice, Edmonton receives 17 hours and three minutes of daylight, with an hour and 46 minutes of civil twilight, and on average receives 2,344 hours of bright sunshine per year, making it one of Canada's sunniest cities.

 The city is known for having cold winters, though its weather is milder than Regina, Saskatoon or Winnipeg, all of which are on a more southerly latitude than Edmonton.
 Its average daily temperatures range from a low of -10.3 C in January to a summer peak of 18.1 C in July, with average maximum of 23.5 C in July and minimum of -14.7 C in January.
 Temperatures can exceed 30 C for an average of four to five afternoons anytime from late April to mid-September and fall below -20 C for an average of 24.6 days in the winter.
 The highest temperature recorded in Edmonton was 37.2 C on June 29, 1937 and on July 2, 2013, a record high humidex of 44 was recorded due to an unusually humid day with a temperature of 33.9 C and a record high dew point of 23 C. The lowest temperature ever recorded in Edmonton was -49.4 C on January 19 and 21, 1886.